Nissan: Alliance with Renault

+Financial difficulties

-In late-July 2019, Nissan announced it would lay off 12,500 employees over the next 3 years, citing a 95% year on year net income fall.
+Starting in late-July 2019, Nissan laid off 12,500 employees over three years, citing a 95% year on year net income fall.
 Hiroto Saikawa, CEO at the time, confirmed the majority of those cuts would be plant workers.

-In May 2020, Nissan announced that the company would cut production capacity by 20% due to the COVID-19 pandemic.
-In mid-2020, the company announced it would shut down factories in Indonesia and Spain, and would exit the South Korean car market.
-Nissan announced that the Infiniti brand will be pulled out from South Korea as well alongside the Nissan brand by December due to worsening business environment amidst the pandemic and the 2019 boycott of Japanese products in South Korea.
-Nissan announced that service centers will be managed to provide after-sales services such as vehicle quality assurance and parts management for eight years.
-In November 2020, Nissan announced a $421 million loss in the last quarter due to the COVID-19 pandemic and the scandal concerning Ghosn.
+In May 2020, Nissan cut production capacity by 20% due to the COVID-19 pandemic.
+It further announced that its chief operating officer Ashwani Gupta was to be in charge of rebuilding the Japanese carmaker’s brand in the US, the company also decided on cutting its model line-up and closing plants around the globe.
+In mid-2020, the company shut down factories in Indonesia and Spain, and exited the South Korean car market.
+Nissan pulled out of South Korea by December due to worsening business environment amidst the pandemic and the 2019 boycott of Japanese products in South Korea.
+Service centers were managed to provide after-sales services such as vehicle quality assurance and parts management for eight years.
+In November 2020, Nissan reported a $421 million loss in the last quarter due to the COVID-19 pandemic and the scandal concerning Ghosn.
 According to a spokesperson of Nissan North America, the company had suffered from a strategy of "volume at any cost", which has been attributed by analysts to Ghosn.